-A large number of other metrics may be defined down the driverresponse-impact chain.
+A large number of other metrics may be defined down the driver-response-impact chain.
 No single metric can accurately compare all consequences (i.e., responses in climate parameters over time) of different emissions, and a metric that establishes equivalence with regard to one effect will not give equivalence with regard to other effects.
 The choice of metric therefore depends strongly on the particular consequence one wants to evaluate.
 It is important to note that the metrics do not define policies or goals, but facilitate analysis and implementation of multi-component policies to meet particular goals.
-All choices of metric contain implicit value-related judgements such as type of effect considered and weighting of effects over time.
-Whereas GWP integrates the effects up to a chosen time horizon (i.e., giving equal weight to all times up to the horizon and zero weight thereafter), the GTP gives the temperature just for one chosen year with no weight on years before or after. {8.7}
+All choices of metric contain implicit value-related judgments such as type of effect considered and weighting of effects over time.
+While GWP integrates the effects up to a chosen time horizon (i.e. giving equal weight to all times up to the horizon and zero weight thereafter), the GTP gives the temperature just for one chosen year with no weight on years before or after. {8.7}

-The GWP and GTP have limitations and suffer from inconsistencies related to the treatment of indirect effects and feedbacks, for instance, if climate-carbon feedbacks are included for the reference gas CO2 but not for the non-CO2 gases.
-The uncertainty in the GWP increases with time horizon, and for the 100-year GWP of WMGHGs the uncertainty can be as large as ±40%.
+The GWP and GTP have limitations and suffer from inconsistencies related to the treatment of indirect effects and feedbacks, for instance if climate-carbon feedbacks are included for the reference gas $CO_2$ but not for the non- $CO_2$ gases.
+The uncertainty in the GWP increases with time horizon and for the 100-year GWP of WMGHGs the uncertainty can be as large as $\pm 40\%$ .
 Several studies also point out that this metric is not well suited for policies with a maximum temperature target.
 Uncertainties in GTP also increase with time as they arise from the same factors contributing to GWP uncertainties along with additional contributions from it being further down the driver-response-impact chain and including climate response.
 The GTP metric is better suited to target-based policies, but is again not appropriate for every goal.
-Updated metric values accounting for changes in knowledge of lifetimes and radiative efficiencies and for climate-carbon feedbacks are now available. {8.7, Table 8.7, Table 8.A.1, Chapter 8 Supplementary Material Table 8.SM.16}
+Updated metric values accounting for changes in knowledge of lifetimes and radiative efficiencies and for climate-carbon feedbacks are now available. $\{8.7\}$

 With these emission metrics, the climate impact of past or current emissions attributable to various activities can be assessed.
-Such activity-based accounting can provide additional policy-relevant information, as these activities are more directly affected by particular societal choices than overall emissions.
-A single year's worth of emissions (a pulse) is often used to quantify the impact on future climate.
-From this perspective and with the absolute GTP metric used to illustrate the results, energy and industry have the largest contributions to warming over the next 50 to 100 years (Figure TS.8, bottom).
-Household fossil and biofuel, biomass burning and on-road transportation are also relatively large contributors to warming over these time scales, while current emissions from sectors that emit large amounts of CH_4 (animal husbandry, waste/landfills and agriculture) are also important over shorter time horizons (up to about 20 years).
+Such activity-based accounting can provide additional policy-relevant information since these activities are more directly affected by particular societal choices than overall emissions.
+A single-year's worth of emissions (a pulse) is often used to quantify the impact on future climate.
+From this perspective and with the absolute GTP metric used to illustrate the results, energy and industry have the largest contributions to warming over the next 50-100 years (Figure TS.8 bottom).
+Household fossil and biofuel, biomass burning and on-road transportation are also relatively large contributors to warming over these timescales, while current emissions from sectors that emit large amounts of methane (animal husbandry, waste/landfills and agriculture) are also important over shorter time horizons (up to ~20 years).
 Another useful perspective is to examine the effect of sustained current emissions.
-Because emitted substances are removed according to their residence time, short-lived species remain at nearly constant values while long-lived gases accumulate in this analysis.
-In both cases, the sectors that have the greatest long-term warming impacts (energy and industry) lead to cooling in the near term (primarily due to SO2 emissions), and thus emissions from those sectors can lead to opposite global mean temperature responses at short and long time scales.
-The relative importance of the other sectors depends on the time and perspective chosen.
-As with RF or ERF, uncertainties in aerosol impacts are large, and in particular attribution of aerosol-cloud interactions to individual components is poorly constrained. {8.7; Chapter 8 Supplementary Material Figures 8.SM.9, 8.SM.10}
+Since emitted substances are removed according to their residence time, short-lived species remain at nearly constant values while long-lived gases accumulate in this analysis.
+In both cases, the sectors that have the greatest long-term warming impacts (energy and industry) lead to cooling in the near-term (primarily due to SO2 emissions), and thus emissions from those sectors can lead to opposite global mean temperature responses at short and long timescales.
+The relative importance of the other sectors depends upon the time and perspective chosen.
+As with RF or ERF, uncertainties in aerosol impacts are large, and in particular attribution of aerosol-cloud interactions to individual components is poorly constrained. {8.7}